learn-co-students/rails-restful-index-action-lab-yale-web-yss-052719/README.md

 ## Notes

-This is a lab to build /posts
+This is a lab to build /students

-draw the correct restful route for a posts index have a post model and a posts controller that responds to action index Post model with migration index action loads post.all index view iterates over post.all and prints each post title. make sure to mention that all instance variables in a controller action are avaiable to the view, they should know that from sinatra but let's remind them.
+ - draw the correct restful route for a students index
+ - have a student model and a students controller that responds to action index
+ - student model with migration
+ - index action loads student.all
+ - index view iterates over student.all and prints each student name.
+ - make sure to mention that all instance variables in a controller action are avaiable to the view, they should know that from  - sinatra but let's remind them.

 avoid generators or scaffolds - they should implement this to spec by hand.